 - The slogan “Keep the three inseparables” is saying that your actions, your speech, and your thoughts should be inseparable from this yearning to communicate from the heart.

-I have also created video of few quotes from the book – Hope you like it.
+I have also created a video of a few quotes from the book – Hope you like it.
 Please do subscribe to my YouTube Channel – Myread4change

-Start Where You Are is an amazing book and will help you open up your heart and give you enough to work with in your spiritual journey.
+Start Where You Are is an amazing book and will help you open up your heart and give you enough to work on your spiritual journey.
 It will be worth your time and attention.

 Hope this book summary helped you in some ways.